-Looking For a New Lincoln MKT in your area?
+Looking for a Used MKT in your area?

 Have you driven a 2014 Lincoln MKT?

 The recently renamed Lincoln Motor Company is Ford's luxury (or at the very least, premium) brand, struggling to compete with the likes of Cadillac, Mercedes-Benz, Audi and BMW.
 The Lincoln MKT large crossover has been one of its more successful attempts at remaking its luxury brand image.
 Lincoln's choice to name most of its models with the first two initials, "MK," harkens back to its "Mark" series, and as for the third letter, the "T" in MKT stands for Touring.